Tlotlo-pat/custycare/README.md

 MySQL is used to store data retrived and sent through the application.The database will be created in PhpMyAdmin.The business,customer,service,product tables will be created.

 ### Framework
-Flutter is used in building the application.Mysql is used as backend in the application.Below is a code snippet on how you can flutter to mysql.
+Flutter is used in building the application.Mysql is used as backend in the application.Below is a code snippet on how you connect flutter to mysql.

 ## Wireframes
 A wireframe is used to lay out content and functionality on a page which takes into account user needs and user journeys.